Stilmant/ChronoClean/README.md

 - **piexif** or **exifread** (EXIF handling):
   - **piexif** is ideal for lossless EXIF extraction, insertion, and modification, especially when you need to preserve all metadata exactly or write EXIF back to files.
 It is more specialized for EXIF than Pillow.
   - **exifread** is focused on reading EXIF data only (no writing), and is robust for extracting metadata from a wide range of JPEGs and TIFFs.
-- **hachoir** or **ffmpeg** (video metadata):
+- **hachoir** or **ffprobe** (video metadata - v0.3):
-  - **hachoir** is a Python library for parsing and extracting metadata from many binary formats, including some video files.
+  - **ffprobe** (part of FFmpeg) is the preferred provider for extracting creation dates from video files.
+It's fast and handles most formats including MP4, MOV, MKV, AVI.
-  - **ffmpeg** is a command-line tool (can be called from Python) that extracts metadata from virtually any video or audio file, and is more comprehensive for multimedia.
+  - **hachoir** is a pure Python fallback that requires no external installation but supports fewer formats and is slower.
+  - ChronoClean automatically uses ffprobe if available, falling back to hachoir otherwise.
 - **hashlib** (hashing):
   - Provides cryptographic hashes (SHA256, MD5) for duplicate detection.
   - Included in Python's standard library; reliable and portable.